 - Identifies issues and facilitates problem solving, contingency planning, and decision-making.

-- Coordinates the creation and maintenance of the project plan, budget, timeline, and milestones.
+- Responsible for the creation and maintenance of the project plan, budget, timeline, and milestones.

-- Partners closely with the Co-directors and the Leadership Team to develop project plans and ensure each team is on track.
+- Partners closely with the HPI team to develop project plans and ensure each research team is on track.